Ages of Children

 Culturally specific or culturally sensitive?
 In the 1990s African-American and First Nations culturally-specific adaptations of SFP produced results no better than the core version of SFP, but both made recruitment and retention of families much easier.
 Similar results were found for other culturally specific adaptations (International Journal of Addictions, Journal of Substance Use and Abuse, Aktan, Kumpfer, and Turner).
 Unfortunately, federal funding to update these and other culturally specific adaptations to match revisions in 2000 and 2006 of the core SFP6-11 has not been available and none of these adaptations is now available or recommended.

-Multicultural and culturally sensitive: In response, in 2000 the core SFP6-11 course materials were extensively revised to be both multicultural and culturally sensitive.
+Multicultural and culturally sensitive: In response, in 2000 the core SFP6-11 course materials were extensively revised to be both multicultural and culturally sensitive, a pattern replicated in SFP3-5 and SFP12-16.
 All SFP group leader trainings stress the necessity in implementation of adapting to the needs and culture of participating families.
 Both culturally sensitive and culturally specific versions of the SFP6-11 curriculum have been found extremely successful with African-American, Hispanic-American, Asian-American and First Nations families.
 Multiple European implementations of translated and culturally specific versions have met similar success.

 Asian and Pacific Islander Families: Also on a CSAP Grant, the Coalition for Drug-free Hawaii Developed the Strengthening Hawaii's Families Program.
 This program is substantially modified and includes 10 sessions of family values followed by 10 sessions of the original SFP modified to be more culturally specific.
 The outcome results, however, were actually somewhat better for the standard 14-session SFP than for the more culturally specific SFP Hawaiian version (Kameoke).
 These curriculum manuals can be purchased through the Coalition for Drug-free Hawaii.
 For information on the Strengthening Hawaii Families Program see www.strengtheningfamilies.org.